cau-se/theodolite/docs/running-benchmarks.md

 A benchmark specification consists of two things:

 * A Benchmark resource YAML file
-* One or multiple ConfigMap YAML files containing all the Kubernetes resources used by the benchmark
+* One or more ConfigMap YAML files containing all the Kubernetes resources used by the benchmark

 These files are usually provided by benchmark designers.
 For example, we ship Theodolite with a set of [benchmarks for event-driven microservices](theodolite-benchmarks).